Every July I buy a flat of nectarines because they look amazing, then they ALL ripen at once and I’m in a full fruit crisis.

 Fold in the torn basil leaves just before plating so they stay vibrant and don’t bruise.

-Step 3: Plate and Finish
+Step 3: Garnish and Serve Platter

 - assembled salad from Step 2